Students ‘Hatch’ entrepreneurial ideas

 In addition to the deals, one student, Alyssa Batch, received an Eggy for getting the most online votes in a “People’s Choice” vote.
 Alli Hoag, an instructor in the School of Art at BGSU, made the Eggy.

-The sold-out event was streamed to 201 watch parties across the country and world; the video is available online.
+The sold-out event was streamed to 201 watch parties across the country and world.